Gerrymandering in the United States: Federal courts

+In 1962, a 6-2 decision decided by the Supreme Court of the United States' stated in Baker v.
+Carr that state issues regarding state legislative redistricting could be reviewed by federal courts.
+Though, the original reason the case was brought to court was due to resident Charles Baker arguing that Tennessee's previous districts violated the Equal Protection Clause through subjugating urban areas to less political voting power, as opposed to rural areas.
+Despite the original claim, the court did not address the constitutionality of Tennessee's districts.

+After Baker v.
+Carr, in 1963 was Wesberry v.
+Sanders in which The Supreme Court of the United States decided that Georgia's congressional district mappings violated Article 1, Section 2 of the U.S. Constitution, which states representatives must be "chosen... by the People of the several States."
+Subsequently, Reynolds v.
+Sims challenged the 14th Amendment's constituent on equal representation in terms of the issue on equal representation for voters in rural areas having less power than voters in urban areas.
+One argument from Reynolds states, "Again, people, not land or trees or pastures, vote."
+This ultimately decided the principle of "One man, one vote."

 Whether a redistricting results in a partisan gerrymandering has been a frequent question put to the United States court system, but which the courts have generally avoided a strong ruling for fear of showing political bias towards either of the major parties.
 The Supreme Court had ruled in Davis v.
 Bandemer (1986) that partisan gerrymandering violates the Equal Protection Clause and is a justiciable matter.
 However, in its decision, the Court could not agree on the appropriate constitutional standard against which legal claims of partisan gerrymandering should be evaluated.
 Writing for a plurality of the Court, Justice White said that partisan gerrymandering occurred when a redistricting plan was enacted with both the intent and the effect of discriminating against an identifiable political group.
 Justices Powell and Stevens said that partisan gerrymandering should be identified based on multiple factors, such as electoral district shape and adherence to local government boundaries.
 Justices O'Connor, Burger, and Rehnquist disagreed with the view that partisan gerrymandering claims were justiciable and would have held that such claims should not be recognized by courts.
 Lower courts found it difficult to apply Bandemer, and only in one subsequent case, Party of North Carolina v.
 Martin (1992), did a lower court strike down a redistricting plan on partisan gerrymandering grounds.